MuhammadErfanKhebrati/frrompc/README.md

-#another comment here
-this is a change made in features
+this is the text in both branches